-- a.
-Possession and/or use, without valid medical prescription, of any federal or statecontrolled substances, including synthetic varieties (including prescription drugs and/or any item misused for the purpose of intoxication) - b.
-Manufacture, distribution, and/or sale of any federal or state-controlled substances, including synthetic varieties (to include prescription drugs and/or any item misused for the purpose of intoxication)
+- a) Possession or use, without valid medical prescription, of any federal or state-controlled substances, including synthetic varieties. (including prescription drugs or any item misused for the purpose of intoxication) - b) Possession of drug-related paraphernalia. - Manufacture, distribution, or sale of any federal or state-controlled substances, including synthetic varieties. (to include prescription drugs or any item misused for the purpose of intoxication)